efirpo/simulant/README.md

 ## Technology

 This project is currently built in JavaScript, using React.js as a framework for the eventual web site where these simulations will be hosted.
+CreateJs, specifically the EaselJs sub-library(https://www.createjs.com/easeljs), was used to draw the simulation.

 ## Known Bugs